Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 What does the science say about Ozempic as an addiction treatment?

 Researchers have found positive early evidence suggesting that glucagon-like-peptide-1 (GLP-1) analogs like semaglutide may reduce addictive behaviors.
-This month, a team of researchers, including some at the National Institutes of Health (NIH), published a study showing that semaglutide reduces binge-like and dependence-induced alcohol drinking in rodents.
+In May 2023, a team of researchers, including some at the National Institutes of Health (NIH), published a study showing that semaglutide reduces binge-like and dependence-induced alcohol drinking in rodents.
 The team is now exploring whether semaglutide could ameliorate fentanyl use disorder.

 Human clinical trials in humans have been more limited.
 A Danish study explored the use of exenatide, a first-generation GLP-1 analog, in people with alcohol use disorder.
 It found that when they were taking the drug, their brain’s reward centers lit up less on fMIRs when they were shown alcohol-related images.